-Chicago State University College of Pharmacy Vision Statement
+Chicago State University: Pharmacy Vision Statement

-The Chicago State University College of Pharmacy (CSU-COP) will be recognized for its impact on the health care needs of diverse populations through its contributions in education, training, scholarship, service, and research.
+The Chicago State University College of Health Sciences and Pharmacy (CSU-COHS & P) Doctor of Pharmacy degree program will be recognized for its impact on the health care needs of diverse populations through its contributions in education, training, scholarship, service, and research.
 The College will serve an integral role within the University by providing a culturally diverse and intellectually stimulated community of scholars engaged in the collective creation and dissemination of knowledge.

-Chicago State University College of Pharmacy Mission Statement
+Chicago State University: Pharmacy Mission Statement

-The mission of CSU-COP is the development of student and faculty scholars who will impact the health care needs of people in the region, state, and the nation.
+The mission of Doctor of Pharmacy degree program at CSU-COHS & P is the development of student and faculty scholars who will impact the health care needs of people in the region, state, and the nation.
 The College will provide a strong foundation in the knowledge, integration and application of the biomedical, pharmaceutical, social/behavioral/administrative, and clinical sciences to transform students into practitioners who are committed to humanistic service, capable of providing patient- centered care, and innovative leaders in advancing the pharmacy profession.
 The College embraces the mission of the University to educate individuals from diverse backgrounds to enhance culturally competent care and reduce health care disparities.

-To accomplish its mission, the College of Pharmacy is committed to:
+To accomplish its mission, the College is committed to: